 If you currently own a house then you can use your home’s equity to consolidate your debt.
 Your home’s equity is the portion of your home that you actually own.
 This means that if your home is worth $250,000 and you’ve paid off $100,000 of your mortgage, you currently have $100,000 worth of equity in your home.

 You will use your house’s equity, as collateral, to gain access to your equity (the $100,000) to consolidate all your debt under one new loan.
 This is obviously only an option for those who have a mortgage and own a house but it can be a great option for someone struggling to get their debt under control.
+However, it’s important to remember that, if you’re unable to make your payments your house can be seized as collateral to pay off your debt.

 While a debt consolidation loan is a great option for many consumers, this option is not without its disadvantages.
 Here are some of the disadvantages you should know about before you make any decisions.